 But this isn’t true for most authors.

-Realistic Expectation: “My book can make me money in many different ways.”
+Realistic Expectation: “My book makes me money in other ways.”

-A book is a multi-purpose marketing tool with the special ability to create authority and visibility that authors can turn into profit.
+Look at a book as a multi-purpose marketing tool with the special ability to create authority and visibility that authors can turn into profit.

-For entrepreneurs, consultants, professionals, and other business people, the book itself creates credibility and authority that is the means to selling other, larger opportunities that can be very profitable.
+For entrepreneurs, consultants, professionals, and other business people, the book itself creates credibility and authority that is the means to selling other, larger opportunities.

 For example, if you’re a consultant and have skill or knowledge that is very valuable to people, the best way to get more clients and charge them more money is by writing a book about what you know.
 This establishes you as an authority and gives you credibility, as well as giving you a consistent pipeline of people looking for the exact type of skill and experience you offer.